 Lemon Swiss Meringue is light and fluffy like a cloud.
 There is no better topping for a sweet cake or cupcake.

-The tart zesty lemon flavor of the Lemon Swiss Meringue contrasts beautifully with even the sweetest of desserts.
-This meringue pipes beautifully.
-It is light and fluffy, silky and smooth, and not overly sweet.
+The tart zesty lemon flavor of this Lemon Swiss Meringue contrasts beautifully with even the sweetest of desserts.
+The meringue pipes beautifully is light and fluffy, silky and smooth, and not overly sweet.

-Plus it is super stable.
-Making it a perfect icing to use on make-ahead desserts.
+Swiss Meringue is super stable.
+Making it a perfect frosting to use on make-ahead desserts.
+Use it to top these Fresh Raspberry Cupcakes.

 Swiss meringue might seem intimidating but I have plenty of tips and tricks for you to help you feel confident